-NEW: Geoazur and Princeton celebrated my career (but I don't give up!)
+April 2015:: Geoazur and Princeton celebrated my career, and it was heartwarming to see so many old faces back in my (relatively) new environment at the Cote d'Azur.
 Click here for some photos and to read my views on the future of the geosciences and what that means for the way we educate students.

-PREPRINT: With Diego Mercerat we show that cross-correlation travel times vary linearly with variations in the Earth's elastic parameters for changes of up to +/-10%.
+With Diego Mercerat we show that cross-correlation travel times vary linearly with variations in the Earth's elastic parameters for changes of up to +/-10%.
 There is thus no need for nonlinear iterations for much of the mantle.
-Click here for a preprint.
+Click to request an offprint.

-LECTURE: At the Meeting of the European Seismological Commission I gave my view on where global seismic tomography is heading.
+LECTURE: At a Meeting of the European Seismological Commission n Montpellier (France) I gave my view on where global seismic tomography is heading.
 Click here for a video and/or a PDF version of my talk.

 By now the debate on Banana-doughnut kernels for seismic tomography is a little old, most seismologists accept that we have to use finite frequency methods if we wish to make any progress.
 But I keep the link because it is still a much-requested item.

 Want to learn about finite-frequency tomography?
 If you do not wish to spend fifty pounds on the book, but also lack the courage to digest all 194 equations in Dahlen, Hung and Nolet (2000), then try this tutorial paper (click on the image).